 When is Mother's Day 2015?
-Here are Mother's Day dates, history, poems, quotes, and recipes to honor dear mom!
+Here are Mother's Day dates, weather, history, recipes, and craft—plus, verse and poetry for a Mother's Day card.

 Mother's Day is always celebrated on the second Sunday in May.
 Come together to honor the women who raised the us—and all the mothers who sacrificed for their children.